-Wanstead Park was once a sculpted landscape surrounding the great Wanstead House, often compared to Blenheim Palace.
-Though the house is gone, the park remains and provides a perfect venue for relaxing and escaping the urban sprawl.
+Wanstead Park was once a formal landscape surrounding the great Wanstead House, often compared to Blenheim Palace.
+Though the house is gone, the Park remains and provides a perfect venue for relaxing and escaping the urban sprawl.

-The park is also home to The Temple, one of our Visitor Centres - once a rich man's folly, and nowadays home to art and history exhibitions and the story of Wanstead House.
+The Park is also home to The Temple, one of our Visitor Centres - once a rich man's folly, and now home to art and history exhibitions and the story of Wanstead Park.

 Things to do and see

-- Visit The Temple on the first weekend of every month to discover the story of Wanstead Park and see our latest exhibitions
+- Visit The Temple on selected days to discover the story of Wanstead Park and see our latest exhibitions

 - Explore the Park with our circular Chestnut Trail